elad-bar/ha-edgeos/info.md

 Look for "Integration with EdgeOS (Ubiquiti)" and install

 #### Requirements
-* EdgeRouter with version 1.10 at least
+* EdgeRouter with at least firmware version 2.0
 * EdgeRouter User with 'Operator' level access or higher
 * Traffic Analysis set to 'Enabled' (both `dpi` and `export` enabled under `system/traffic-analysis`)